watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/using-carbon/DOCS.md

 Carbon is IBM's open source design system for products and digital experiences.
 With the IBM Design Language as its foundation, the system consists of working code, design tools and resources, human interface guidelines, and a vibrant community of contributors.
-You can find more information on the [Carbon website](https://v10.carbondesignsystem.com/).
-Note that web chat is currently using version 10 of Carbon.
-You may experience problems if you try to use Carbon 11 with web chat.
+You can find more information on the [Carbon website](https://carbondesignsystem.com/).
+Note that web chat is currently using version 11 of Carbon.
+You may experience problems if you try to use Carbon 10 or older with web chat.

 # JavaScript